jonnycrunch/jwt-compact/README.md

 Minimalistic [JSON web token (JWT)][JWT] implementation with focus on type safety and secure cryptographic primitives.

+This is a fork of [`jwt-compact`](https://docs.rs/jwt-compact/0.2.0/jwt_compact/) with support for WebAssembly and RSA.

 ## Usage

 See the crate docs for the examples of usage.